-So how do we build backlinks?
+So how do we build good backlinks?

 There are loads of articles out there online about building great quality backlinks.
 Techniques range from investing in viral videos to infographics, PR to just plain old asking for a link.

-The thing is, it’s not about quantity.
+It’s not about quantity.
 It’s about quality.
 One link from the BBC would do more for your search engine reputation than a year of spamming message boards.

 Once you’ve built your press release and sent it to some reporters, you won’t see change the same day.

-SEO is a mixture of quality, trust an relevant words – so naming your products and writing great quality descriptions using words that are relevant to what your customers might be searching for is important.
+SEO is a mixture of quality, trust and relevant words – so naming your products and writing great quality descriptions using words that are relevant to what your customers might be searching for is important.